code-with-amitk/Code-examples/Networking/OSI-Layers/Layer5/P2P_OverlayNetwork/Architecture/README.md

-## Architecture / Advatanges of Overlay Network
+## Architecture of Overlay Network
 - *Layer-a*
   - *Routing:* Pertains to the process of building and maintaining routing tables.
   - *Forwarding:* is the process of sending messages toward their destination.